systechafrica/systechafrica.github.io/schemesetup/statutory.md

 <img  alt="Income Tax Rates" width="90%" height="auto"  class="center"  src="../media2/schemeM39.png">

-**Tip:**
+**Tip**

-The tax headers conditions and the tax headers are dictated by the commissioner of taxes in each regime.
+- The tax headers conditions and the tax headers are dictated by the commissioner of taxes in each regime.

 ## Pension Tax Rates